wmamills/hvac-demo/readme.md

 Due to the current state of the demos, multiple versions of `linux`, `qemu`, `qemu-cross`, and `xen` are built.
-You can build the individual version by finding the build function name in `prj_script.sh`.
-Any function in that script that starts with `build_` can be used as a build step.
+You can build the individual version by finding the build function name in `prj_script.sh` and in the builds scripts.
+Any function in those scripts
+that starts with `build_` can be used as a build step.
 The build step names can use dashes or underscores as all dashes will be converted to underscores by the script.

 ```
-grep ^build_ scripts/prj_script.sh
+grep ^build_ scripts/prj_script.sh scripts/build/*
 ```

 Note: because the xen builds are done in-tree, the xen build steps clean all